 Company HistoryCompetition Aircraft was started in Painesville, Ohio, in 1980 as a subsidiary of Associated Enterprises, a cutting edge innovative company founded and owned by Jack Venaleck.
 His companies found a niche in the burgeoning electronics business developing, manufacturing and marketing test clips, specialty cables and connectors for computers and their peripherals.
 After Jack's success in his core businesses he began to fulfill his love of aviation.
 His first acquisition was one of the first of the new generation Great Lakes biplanes.
 He went on to acquire some 20 plus aircraft in those early days.
 They ranged from a few ultralights to an award winning P-51 Mustang and a Hughes 500.

-Competition Aircraft was also involved in National Aerobatic competition and Reno air racing.
-Their Shoestring racer, "Polecat," held the course speed record for a time.
+Competition Aircraft was also involved in National Aerobatic competitions and Reno and Cleveland air racing.
+Their Shoestring racer, "Polecat," held the Cleveland course speed record for a time.
 The company also developed a computerized scoring system for aerobatic contests in the very early days of computers (think punch cards!).

 The start of the 1980s was the heyday for ultralight aircraft development.
 Innovative new designs spawned like mushrooms.
 Some good, like the Quicksilvers, Weedhopper, Hawks, Pterodactyls and many others, but some bad with poor engineering and testing.
 Unfortunately, the bad ones gave the industry a black eye and the growth slowed down.
 This fact, and the designer's propensity to make the once simple machines bigger and more complicated (hence more expensive), limited the number of people who could easily learn to fly or afford the new offerings.

-The Ultra-Prop blade has a very simple airfoil and planform with no aerodynamic twist.
+The Ultra-Prop blade has a very simple airfoil and planform with no aerodynamic or geometric twist.
 The selection of this configuration has a story too long to reiterate.
-Suffice it to say, it works very well on many ultralights.
-Unfortunately, the injection molds to make a longer and more sophisticated blade, along with the associated development and testing are prohibitively expensive.
+Suffice to say, it works very well on many ultralights.
+Unfortunately, the injection molds to make a longer and more sophisticated blade, along with the associated development and testing, are prohibitively expensive.
+If all goes as expected, we will introduce a new 66" diameter Ultra-Prop with a sophisticated blade design by Craig Catto in 2016.

 I was the general manager of Competition Aircraft during the Ultra-Prop development.
 After one year of production in Ohio, I bought the company and moved it to California in 1984.
 We are proud to continue offering our high quality propellers to vendors and independent flyers around the world.